pvillega/playground/README.md

 - [Audit](https://github.com/rustsec/cargo-audit): Audit Cargo.lock files for crates with security vulnerabilities reported to the RustSec Advisory Database.

+You can also use the online playground: https://play.rust-lang.org

 ## Documentation

 You can run `rustup doc` to open a website with documentation about Rust, and links to teaching resources.